immich-app/immich/docs/docs/administration/backup-and-restore.md

   <TabItem value="Storage Template Off (Default)." label="Storage Template Off (Default)." default>

 :::note
 `UPLOAD_LOCATION/library` folder is not used by default on new machines running version 1.92.0.
-These are if the system administrator activated the storage template engine, for [more info](https://github.com/immich-app/immich/releases/tag/v1.92.0#:~:text=the%20partner%E2%80%99s%20assets.-,Hardening%20storage%20template).
+It is used only if the system administrator activated the storage template engine, for more info read the [release notes](https://github.com/immich-app/immich/releases/tag/v1.92.0#:~:text=the%20partner%E2%80%99s%20assets.-,Hardening%20storage%20template).
 :::

 **1. User-Specific Folders:**